hsteven-archive/sign_lang/readme.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the necessary packages.
-Python (>3.7) supported.
+`This repository has been tested on Macos Big Sur 11.4 and Ubuntu 20.04 LTS`

+- First, install python (better with version 3.9)

+You could use [conda](https://www.anaconda.com/products/individual) to create a new environment or directly download from [python 3.9](https://www.python.org/downloads/)

-First, please download the git files.
+- Second, please download the git files.

 ```bash
 git clone https://github.com/H-steven/sign_lang.git
 ```

-Second, install all the required packages with pip.
+- Third, install all the required packages with pip.

+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the necessary packages.
+Python (>=3.7) supported.

 ```bash
 cd sign_lang